things-to-do

 The summer heat is challenging, and the tourist crowds can be frustrating.

 But Seville offers something few cities can match: a way of life built around pleasure, passion, and connection.
-The siesta, the late dinners, the standing at tapas bars, the spontaneous flamenco: it all adds up to something special.
+The siesta, the late dinners, the standing at tapas bars, the spontaneous flamenco.
+It all adds up to something special.

 If you're visiting Andalusia, Seville is essential.
 If you're visiting Spain, Seville belongs on the list.